Tongans in Hawaii: 1900—1999

+2000s—present

 Tongan families, like many Pacific Islanders in the United States, have often faced educational isolation and a lack of targeted support since at least the early 2000s.
 Between 2000 and 2010, the Pacific Islander population in the U.S. grew by 40%, reaching about 1.2 million, but many families continued to experience poverty and downward mobility.
 Studies released in May 2011 and afterward found that less than 20% of Pacific Islanders who took the ACT met all benchmarks, and only 18% of Pacific Islander adults held bachelor’s degrees.
 As of 2008, the island of Tonga had a population of about 101,000 and relied economically on exports, aid, and remittances from Tongans living abroad, including Hawaii.

-Tongans in Hawaii celebrate their heritage through the annual Tongan National Day Festival, which began in 2016 to mark the adoption of the Tongan constitution on November 4th and to honor the kingdom’s culture.
-The festival, held at the West Oahu Veterans Center in 2023, brings together both Tongans and non-Tongans to promote cultural understanding and community.
-The festival helps younger generations of Tongans in Hawaii connect with their roots, especially for those who have not visited Tonga.
+The annual Tongan National Day Festival in Hawaii began in 2016 in order to mark the adoption of the Tongan constitution on November the 4th, and to honor their culture.
+The festival aids in the younger generations of Tongans in Hawaii to connect with their roots, especially for those who have not visited Tonga.
+The festival brings together both Tongans and non-Tongans to promote cultural understanding and community.
 As of 2023, Tongans make up 37% of the Hawaiian population and maintain their cultural traditions.